 It is clear by his role of Morrison alone that to Kilmer acting for him was serious and personal.
 In the documentary, Val, the audience has the pleasure of witnessing this firsthand by having access to mind and life’s work of Val Kilmer.

 VAL is documentary work at its finest.
 The audience gets to see Kilmer for the first time as a human being outside of the actor.
-This act of pure genius allows the audience to come full circle on Kilmer’s journey and see the nature of Kilmer’s acting craft in full.
+This act of pure genius allows the audience to come full circle on Kilmer’s journey and see the nature of Kilmer’s acting craft.

 Kilmer, that is described as difficult to work with because he is a perfectionist is a rarity that one can only hope to be compared to in the acting industry.
 His awareness of fluff verses meaningful roles shows that he is one of the true actors that will continue to inspire humanity long after his departure from this earth.
 That is all any human being can ask for.

 Val Kilmer, one of Hollywood’s most mercurial actors has been documenting his life and craft through film.
 He has amassed thousands of hours of footage, from home movies made with his brothers, to time spent in iconic roles for blockbuster films like Top Gun & Batman.
 This raw and wildly original documentary reveals a life lived to extremes and a heart-filled look at what it means to be an artist.